GibranMena/cookiecutter-data-analysis-lite-fast/README.md

 # Cookiecutter Data Analysis Lite 🐝

-A starter [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for data analysis projects that offers a simplified and beginner-friendly structure.
+A [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for data journalism projects that offers a simplified and beginner-friendly structure.

 Created by: Fernanda Aguirre Ruíz